CDLUC3/mrt-admin-sinatra/present/cwlog_alarms.md

 <img width="648" height="183" alt="image" src="https://github.com/user-attachments/assets/603a57ca-1fce-4421-9beb-e282e3e84e60" />

 ## Solution: Create a CW Alarm for a LogGroup when the Log Group has been created

+- SUM the bytes sent to a CloudWatch Group in a 5 minute period
+- It the log size exceeds a threshold for 3 5-minute periods in a row, notify Escalope
+  - 1MB in Dev or Stage
+  - 5MB in Prod
+- Do not alarm on InsufficientData, it is normal to have no logging during a time period

 ```yaml
   CloudwatchLogsGroup{{serviceNameCf}}: